They asked Andrew Murray the greatest thought that had ever entered his mind. “My accountability to God,” he said.

 The preacher continued his explanation of the gospel with the lady, but he could not help noticing that the college kids had grown quiet and attentive.
 They wanted to know about God.
 He had their undivided attention.

-–I will give account before God for my stewardship (of influence, leadership, possessions, everything).
+–I will give account to God for my stewardship (of influence, leadership, possessions, everything).
 “We must all stand before the Judgment Seat of Christ” should be the most sobering thought any of us could possibly have (2 Corinthians 5:10).

-–The Lord will not take lightly those who mess with the Church which is His Bride and His Body, nor with His messengers sent to do His will.
+–The Lord will not take lightly those who mess with the Church which is His Bride and His Body, nor with messengers sent to do His will.

 Sobering thoughts indeed.
 We could wish God would give just a little preview of judgement to these who take so lightly their responsibility and their stewardship.

 “Lord, is it too much to ask that Albert’s detractors might have the fear of the Lord put into them?”